Shdwstlkr61/Shdwstlkr61/README.md

 - 👋 Hi🖐, I’m @Shdwstlkr61🖐
 - 👀 I’m interested in finding good ways to spot scammers
 - 🌱 I’m currently learning that there are many different ways scammers work like SMS, emails, etc
-- 💞️ I’m looking to collaborate to learn how to spot scammers and being able to catch scams before they get myinfo
+- 💞️ I’m looking to collaborate to learn how to spot scammers and being able to catch scams before they get myinfo.
+I am ready anytime to receive help/suggestions about ways to spot scams and defend myself from those predators who try to steal your information and use it unlawfully or illegally!
 - 📫 How to reach me @ pbeeman28@gmail.com

 <!---